galkon/robots/readme.md

 ```
 ## Testing

-This application has been tested using Rspec, you can run all the tests with the following command:
+This application has been tested using rspec, you can run all the tests with the following command:

 ```
 bundle exec rspec spec